 14. Hot Chocolate Math…with Marshmallows!

 Shape collages are one of the most fun activities for kids at home.
 Kill time with your kids with this open-ended, no pressure art project.
-Get busy cutting the squares while your kids make a collage out of it.
+Get busy cutting the shapes while your kids make a collage out of it.
 Click here for more info.

 19. Cloud Dough